Department of Clinical Health Sciences

 SCWK 2331 The Social Work Profession I 3 SCH (3-0)

-Survey of the social work profession, including history, philosophy, ethics and relevance to current social issues.
+Survey of the social work profession, including history, philosophy, ethics and commitment to social justice.
 Participation with service agencies to assess interest in pursuing social work as a career.

 SCWK 3325 Human Behavior in Soci Envir I 3 SCH (3-0)